harperd/machine-learning/notes/6-0-neural-networks.md

 ## Activation Functions

-In artificial neural networks, the *activation* function (also referred to as a unit or neuron) of a node defines the output of that node given an input or set of inputs.
+In artificial neural networks, the *activation* function (also referred to as a unit or neuron) defines the output of that node given an input or set of inputs.
+Every output from an activation function is the input to every activation function in the following layer.
 A standard computer chip circuit can be seen as a digital network of activation functions that can be "ON" or "OFF", depending on input.
 The *Sigmoid* function is one of several popular activation functions.

 ![Activation Functions](../images/activation-functions.png)